 |Address:||180 Koyagi-machi, Nagasaki City, Nagasaki, 851-0393, Japan

-Isahaya Plant, located in the Isahaya Industrial Complex, 5 kilometers west of Isahaya Railway Station (25 kilometers east of Nagasaki Railway Station) has a defense equipment assembly shop and a space equipment shop that produces the attitude/orbit control systems for rockets and artificial satellites.
+Isahaya Plant, located in the Isahaya Industrial Complex, 5 kilometers west of Isahaya Railway Station.
+(25 kilometers east of Nagasaki Railway Station) The plant manufactures defense equipment and space equipment such as the attitude/orbit control systems for rockets and artificial satellites.

 |Address:||53 Tsukuba-machi, 6-chome,Isahaya City, Nagasaki, 854-0065, Japan